 As for the suitability of the evaluation methods of attainment levels, and of the evaluation criteria from the point of view of society, the Program Evaluation Committee, which is an external evaluation committee held once a year, gives its evaluation.

 These activities are conducted on a daily and continuous basis in a planned manner.
-The outcome and the activity records of each committee are made public on the website of the chemical engineering course http://www.chemeng.hiroshima-u.ac.jp/).
+The outcome and the activity records of each committee are shared by all faculty members of this program.

 $\circ$ Feedback to students